Unseencoderz/Lumio/README.md

     "engagementScore": 0.75,
     "engagementTips": [
       "Add questions to encourage interaction",
-      "Use emojis to make content more engaging", "Include a clear call-to-action"
+      "Use emojis to make content more engaging"
     ],
     "improvedText": {
       "twitter": "Optimized content for Twitter (≤280 chars)",